 A medical examination similar to a high school sports physical is required for all cadet applicants to the NSCC or NLCC.
 No one will be denied admission to the NSCC/NLCC due to a medical disability.
 Where a medical condition precludes full, unlimited participation, a Request for Accommodation may be presented by the parent or guardian for review so the cadet may participate in NSCC activities to the maximum extent possible.
 The procedures for requesting an accommodation can be found in the NSCC Medical Reference Manual.
 In addition to having an interest in the program, all prospective cadets must have parental consent and must be prepared to attend drills regularly in order to enroll.
 Cadets need to be ready to have fun and be willing to learn new things.
 While not a prerequisite for enrollment, cadets will find that physical fitness is a key element of success in the NSCC/NLCC program, and that their continued enrollment and advancement will depend on their ability to pass fitness tests.
 Our program uses the President’s Council on Physical Fitness program and standards to measure their progress.
 Tests are given at least twice per year, and passing scores are required to attend Recruit Training and for advancement in rate.

 INITIAL ENROLLMENT FEE IS $225.00

-This cost covers a cadet’s initial enrollment with our national organization and covers them for secondary insurance purposes in the event of an accident or mishap for the first year.
-In addition:
+The enrollment fee covers the cadet’s initial enrollment into this national organization and also provides coverage of the cadet under a secondary insurance in the event of an accident or mishap during the first year.

 $250.00 Recruit Training (2 week Boot Camp) – Occurs during winter break or over the summer.
 Required in order to advance in the program.
 Does not include transportation.